wahengchang/download-url/README.md

-# downloadAPI
+# download-url
-downloadAPI to download file from URL to local by http/https request in nodejs, and resolve a promise when it is done.
+download-url is a download toolkit which support both http and https URL, to check and download file by given URL, also resolve a promise when it is done

 ## Install

 ```
-$ npm install --save downloadAPI
+$ npm install --save download-url
 ```